shivji-sj/dice-rolling/README.md

 Date : 09/09/2021

 a
 Note  : Use main.py for executing this program and take care of all files and images.
-Without images this program will give error.a
+Without images this program will give error.